kevin-montrose/Jil/README.md

   - Whether or not to "pretty print" while serializing, which adds extra linebreaks and whitespace for presentation's sake
   - Whether or not the serialized JSON will be used as JSONP (which requires slightly more work be done w.r.t. escaping)
   - Whether or not to include inherited members when serializing
-  - Whether or not to try to use hash functions when deserializing member names and enumerations
-    * Collisions may be forced if input is malicious

 ## Benchmarks